lksv/las_control/TESTING_PROTOCOL.md

     * confirm e-mail
     * log in
     * navigate to map -> 'Sledovane oblasti'
-    * you should see your notification that you have been created as Guest User.
+    * you should see your notification that you have been created as Guest User
   3. Test
     * use private browsing and navigate to /map -> 'Sledovane oblasti'
     * there sould be none notifications